 - Blueberries seldom require spraying for pests.
 If, however, pests attack them, see your county Extension agent for pest-control recommendations.

 - Cultivated blueberries are an almost perfect fruit.
 They are easy to pick, and the berries can be large.
 To store them frozen, first freeze them on a cookie sheet as a single layer of individual berries.
 After initial freezing, pack the berries dry in containers and place in the freezer.
 A small amount of frozen berries can be removed from the container and washed afterward.

 Highbush blueberries generally perform more satisfactorily on lighter (sandy to sandy loam) soils because of the need for good internal drainage to avoid infection by root rot diseases.
 Generally, success with highbush can be improved by following these additional suggestions:

-- Till 4 to 6 inches of peat moss, milled pine bark or well-rotted pine sawdust into the soil in a band 3 to 4 feet wide down the row prior to planting.
+- Till 4 to 6 in. of peat moss, milled pine bark or well-rotted pine sawdust into the soil in a band 3 to 4 ft wide down the row prior to planting.

-- Keep the plants mulched 4 to 6 inches deep with pine bark nuggets, pine straw or pine sawdust.
+- Keep the plants mulched 4 to 6 in. deep with pine bark nuggets, pine straw or pine sawdust.